divegeek/uscode/README.md

 information about the bill's movement through the process that simply isn't available.
 I think using revision management tools just might make the whole process both easier and more transparent.
-By tracking the origin of amendments, riders, and just bill authorship generally, it becomes easier to hold legislators accountable.
+By tracking the origin and history of amendments, riders, and just bill authorship generally, it becomes easier to hold legislators accountable.

 And that's what I want to play with.